Q&A (Symantec)

 Q&A was a database and word processing software program for IBM PC–compatible computers published by Symantec and partners from 1985 to 1998.
 It was written by a team headed by Symantec founder Dr. Gary Hendrix, Denis Coleman, and Gordon Eubanks.

-Released by Symantec in 1985 for MS-DOS computers, Q&A's flat-file database and integrated word processing application is cited as a significant step towards making computers less intimidating and more user friendly.
-Among its features was a natural language search function based on a 600-word internal vocabulary.
+Released by Symantec in 1985 for MS-DOS computers, Q&A's flat-file database and integrated word processing application was cited as a significant step towards making computers less intimidating and more user-friendly.
+One of its features was a natural language search function that utilized a 600-word internal vocabulary.

 Product evolution

-Q&A Software was originally a natural language research project, involving a group of former SRI International researchers led by Dr. Earl Sacerdoti and Dr. Gary Hendrix, funded first by the National Science Foundation Small Business Innovation Research Program, and later by venture capital investors including Kleiner Perkins, Q&A evolved into both a useful business productivity tool and the foundation of Symantec.
-The now-famous professional poker player Barry Greenstein worked on the Q&A word processor during his employment at Symantec.
+Q&A Software was originally a natural language research project, involving a group of former SRI International researchers led by Dr. Earl Sacerdoti and Dr. Gary Hendrix.
+It was funded first by the National Science Foundation Small Business Innovation Research Program, and later by venture capital investors including Kleiner Perkins.
+Q&A later evolved into both a useful business productivity tool and the foundation of Symantec.
+The professional poker player Barry Greenstein worked on the Q&A word processor during his employment at Symantec.

-Dr. Hendrix mused that only time would tell whether Q&A's integrated natural language ability would be merely a passing fad or perceived as a valuable feature.
+Dr. Hendrix believed that only time would tell whether Q&A's integrated natural language ability would be merely a passing fad or a valuable asset.

 The product gained popularity and generated nearly $1.4 million in 1985.

-By the end of fiscal 1989, after Version 3's release, Q&A accounted for nearly a third of Symantec's $50 million revenues, occupying the top spot in the flat-file database market in 1991.
+By the end of the fiscal year 1989, after the release of Version 3.0, Q&A accounted for nearly a third of Symantec's $50 million revenues, occupying the top spot in the flat-file database market in 1991.

 Version 1.0 and 1.1

 Version 1.0 came out in November 1985.
 It was designed to look and work like pfs:File and pfs:Write.
-It had the natural language capability to answer English questions about the database.
+It has the natural language capability to answer English questions about the database.

 Version 2.0

-Version 2 came out in late 1986.
-It included a "Recover" function to make damaged databases usable again and expanded capabilities to import data from dBase II and III and Lotus 1-2-3.
-The software had been prepared for internationalization, and a German version (called F&A (in German)) came out followed by release in several other languages.
+Version 2.0 came out in late 1986.
+It included a "Recover" function to make damaged databases usable again and expanded capabilities to import data from dBase II (and III) as well as Lotus 1-2-3.
+The software had been prepared for internationalization and achieved this when a German version (called F&A (in German)) was released, followed by release in several other languages.